 Financial aid (up to 50% of tuition per student) is available.
 Distribution is based on need.
 Financial Aid must be applied for each school year.

-Each year an award of one full-tuition and four half-tuition scholarships are awarded to members of the incoming freshmen class based on academic excellence.
+Each year an award of one full-tuition and four half-tuition renewable scholarships are awarded to members of the incoming freshman class based on academic excellence.
 These scholarships are renewable every year provided that the student maintains high academic performance.

 Doris M. Byrne ’40 Scholarship

-One four-year half-tuition scholarship is awarded every year based on financial need and academic ability.
+One four-year half-tuition scholarship is awarded annually based on financial need, academic ability, and commitment to Mount values.

 NJ Transit bus #29 stops at the entrance to the campus on Bloomfield Avenue.
 Many school districts provide transportation reimbursement for private schools students (2.5-20 miles from school).
 Can be used for any mode of transportation.